ShishirKumar93/ashrae_energy_prediction/README.md

 `data1.csv`, `data2.csv`, `data3.csv` : daily aggregated data files

 `presentation.pdf` : a copy of the presentation that we gave in class

+Thanks to Prof. [Brian Speiring](https://github.com/brianspiering) for his guidance and support on this school project.